-Correspondence directed to my Department from the Director: Transport Planning for the City of Cape Town has reference.
+Correspondence directed to my Department from the Executive Director: Transport has reference.

-Please be advised that the update of the CITP of the City of Cape Town has been approved in terms of Section 36(4) (a) to (h) taking cognisance of Section 32 and 36(1) of the National Land Transport Act (Act 5 of 2009).
+Please be advised that the update of the CITP of the City of Cape Town (CoCT) has been approved in terms of Section 36(4) (a) to (h) taking cognisance of Section 32 and 36(1) of the National Land Transport Act (Act 5 of 2009).

-The Department of Transport and Public Works (DTPW) notes the City's request for continued support and welcome these opportunities.
-It should however be noted that no financial commitment will be made by the DTPW, other than those for which agreements are already in place.
+The Department of Transport and Public Works (DTPW) notes the City of Cape Town's request for continued support and welcome these opportunities.
+It should however be noted that no financial commitment will be made by the Department of Transport and Public Works, other than those for which agreements are already in place.

-The City is to note the following conditions:
+The City of Cape Town is to note the following: